 Exercises that increase your balance are also important to help reduce the risk of falls.
 According to Osteoporosis Australia falls are a common cause of fractures in Australians and around one third of older Australians (over 65 years of age) fall each year.
 Preventing falls is as important as maintaining good bone health so be sure to work on your muscle strength and balance, and let someone know if you fall or are concerned that your balance is not what it should be.

 Osteoporosis affects 200 million people worldwide.
-Focusing on your diet, exercise and talking to your trusted health professional, your nurse or caregiver will help you prevent or slow down poor bone health.
+Focusing on your diet, exercise and talking to your trusted health professional, your nurse or home care provider will help you prevent or slow down poor bone health.
 There is plenty you can do today to work towards having “good bones” for the rest of your life.

 Try this Bone Health Assessment Tool from ‘Know Your Bones” to check out your bone health.

-Nurse Next Door makes it possible for you to keep living in your own home as you age.
-Learn about our services or get started with a free consult to learn more.
+Nurse Next Door Home Care Services makes it possible for you to keep living in your own home as you age.
+Visit our website to learn about our home care services or call us today on 1300 600 247 to get started with an obligation-free consult.